Official languages in the provinces and territories

 - Established in 1973, the Fédération des Francophones de Terre-Neuve et du Labrador is a non-profit organization working to preserve and promote the rights and interests of the Acadian and Francophone communities of Newfoundland and Labrador.
 The organization represents these communities at a provincial and federal level and acts as a liaison with its six member associations.
 The Fédération des francophones de Terre-Neuve et du Labrador is directly responsible for the provincial coordination of services that include post-secondary education, culture, health care and immigration.
 It also works with the Department of Canadian Heritage, which provides most of its funding, to ensure that federal government offices meet their obligations under the Official Languages Act of Canada.

-- Languages Commissioner for Nunavut
+- Office of the Languages Commissioner of Nunavut

 - The Languages Commissioner for Nunavut is an independent officer of the Legislative Assembly who protects the language rights of Nunavummiut who speak English, French, Inuktitut and Inuinnaqtun.
 Established in 1999 when the territory was created, the Office of the Languages Commissioner for Nunavut investigates complaints from people who feel that a territorial institution or municipality has not respected their language rights under Nunavut’s Official Languages Act or Inuit Language Protection Act.